dzlk17/Twister/README.md

 # Twister
-My version of twister game
+My version of twister game.
+Written using C++ and Qt.
-Writing using c++ and Qt